 Head Start (HS) initially began as an educational program for preschoolers.
 HS and Early Head Start (EHS) programs now support mental, social, and emotional development of children from birth to age 5.
-Three and four year-olds make up of over 80 percent of the children served by the HS program alone.
+Three and four-year-old's make up of over 80 percent of the children served by the HS pro- gram alone.
 In addition to educational services our programs provide children and their families with health, nutrition and social skills just to name a few.
-HS services are responsive to each child and family's ethnic, cultural, and linguistic heritage.
+HS services are responsive to each child and families ethnic, cultural, and linguistic heritage.
 It also encourages the role of parents as their child's first and most important teacher.
-Our programs are designed to build relationships with families that support positive parent-child interactions, family well-being, and connections to peers and the community.
+Our programs are designed to build relationships with families that sup- port positive parent-child interactions, family well-being, and connections to peers and the community.